 Source: University of Toronto

-Creating a higher ed podcast with different episodes and topics can show your prospects that your school has much to share.
-You can also use this tactic as a way to connect with your prospects and help them feel like part of your community—ultimately boosting your school’s lead nurturing efforts.
+Creating a higher ed podcast with different episodes and topics can show prospects that your school has much to share.
+You can also use this tactic to connect with your prospects and help them feel like part of your community—ultimately boosting your school’s lead nurturing efforts.

-Visual content naturally captivates, making infographics a particularly effective way to convey information and data to prospects.
-Research even shows that infographics are considered to be the fourth most used type of content marketing.
+Visual content naturally captivates, making infographics particularly effective in conveying information and data to prospects.
+Research even shows that infographics are considered the fourth most used type of content marketing.
 They can be used to enhance your current content efforts and expand your reach, enabling you to share catchy visuals across your various marketing channels.
 With impactful infographics, your school can more effectively convey a story and message.

 Example: Medix College shares infographics that reflect its programs on offer, attracting prospects by communicating relevant information in a visually appealing format.
 Below is an example of one of its infographics, illustrating high-fidelity content marketing for colleges: